Purpleknife/TinyURLs/README.md

 - Learn how to pass down and handle props with TypeScript.
 - Learn how to manage state with TypeScript.

+## ERD
+The [ERD](https://github.com/Purpleknife/TinyURLs/blob/master/back-end/ERD%20-%20TinyURLs.png) is in the back-end folder.

 ## Features
 - [X] A user can generate a short URL by submitting a long URL.
 - [X] They can login or register to save their generated tiny URLs.